HBeinstein/artLoader/README.md

 ## Known Bugs

 _Hoping to add a loader in the future to minimize white background "flashing" between API calls._
+_Planning to constrain imgs displayed by size to prevent distortion of certain imgs that don't fit frame proportions_

 ## Support and contact details